UoYCS-plasma/P-GP2/README.md

 Run gp2 -h <host_file> to validate a host graph.

+Build

+Build a GP 2 distribution as follows:

+1. (First build only) run *autoreconf -i*.

+2. Run *autoconf -i*.

+3. Run *automake -a*.

+4. Run *./configure*.

+5. Run *make dist*.

+This will generate a distribution zip (default name: gp2-1.0.tar.gz) which will contain a GP 2 distribution ready to install.

 Installation

-Superusers install GP 2 as follows:
+Superusers install a GP 2 disribution as follows:

-1. Run ./configure from the top-level directory to generate config.h and Makefile.
+1. Run *./configure* from the distribution's top-level directory to generate config.h and Makefile.

-2. Run make.
+2. Run *make*.

-3. Run sudo make install.
+3. Run *sudo make install*.

 This command will install files into the following directories: * /usr/local/bin * /usr/local/lib * /usr/local/include

 If you are not a superuser, install GP 2 locally as follows:

-1. Run `./configure --prefix={dest-dir}' from the top-level directory.
+1. Run *./configure --prefix={dest-dir}* from the distribution's top-level directory.

-2. Run make.
+2. Run *make*.

-3. Run make install.
+3. Run *make install*.

 This command will install files into the following directories: * {dest-dir}/bin * {dest-dir}/lib * {dest-dir}/include

 Call the compiler with -l {dest-dir} to ensure that the generated code compiles.

 Authors